Think about the last time you ordered something expensive online.

 Proof of Delivery vs. Bill of Lading: What’s the Difference?

-Both Proof of Delivery and a Bill of Lading are very important documents but serve two different purposes.
+Both Proof of Delivery and a Bill of Lading are important but serve two different purposes.

-A Bill of Lading is a receipt signed by the carrier confirming they've received goods from the sender for transport, whereas Proof of Delivery is a receipt signed by the party who ordered the goods.
+A Bill of Lading is a delivery receipt signed by the carrier confirming they've received goods from the sender for transport, whereas Proof of Delivery is the recipient’s acknowledgment that they received a shipment.

 In both cases, the onus to examine the goods is on the recipients, whether that be the final receiving party or the carrier.
 This means not only confirming that the goods were received, but also that they arrived without visible damage.

-Having both Proof of Delivery and a Bill of Lading establishes a paper trail that helps determine where liability lies in the case of missing damaged goods.
+Having both Proof of Delivery and a Bill of Lading establishes a paper trail that improves the delivery process and helps determine where liability lies in the case of missing damaged goods.

-What Are The Different Types of Proof of Delivery (POD)?
+What Are The Different Types of Proof of Delivery?

-There are two types of Proof of Delivery (POD):
+There are three types of Proof of Delivery (POD):

 - Paper Proof of Delivery (traditional method)